 didn't turn into a prince (or a princess).
 I part the slime in canyon pools.
 I picked up a Colorado River toad and didn't get warts.
 My favorite smell is creosote right before it rains.
 I run through puddles and I always root for desert rain.
 I love flash floods and eat wild greens.
 I have a love-hate relationship with Kearney and Peebles.
 So will you.
 Yes, I have hugged a saguaro.
+I grew up in Tucson, AZ, and received degrees from the University of Arizona, the last being a PhD in Arid Lands Resource Sciences.
+I started work at the NAU Lab of Landscape Ecology and Conservation Biology in June, 2010.
+I am a desert ecologist and remote sensing specialist with a strong interest in invasive species and the "grass-fire cycle".
+The grass-fire cycle, as termed by Carla D'Antonio and Peter Vitousek (1992), describes a positive feedback between invasive grasses in arid ecosystems that have historically experienced infrequent fires or no fires at all.
+Arid ecosystems are typically characterized by little to no fine fuel connectivity and are resistant to fire.
+Invasive grasses fill the interstitial spaces and allow a fire cycle that destroys natives and promotes further invasion by grasses.
+This is happening in my own backyard.

 I now live in Flagstaff with my wife and son.
 We are expecting #2 in March and as a result I will not be in the field for the duration.
 When the day comes, I hope you will drink a Tecate for our little one.